Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, CFP more

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-Tuesday marks just two days until the College Football Playoff semifinals start, with one game on Thursday and another on Friday.
-Making college football picks can be done at your choice of the best DFS apps, including Betr Picks.
-However, one isn't limited to just college football predictions as you could also make NFL player prop bets for the upcoming postseason action, which starts on Saturday.
-The latest Betr Picks promo code CBSSPORTS is offering a special to further incentivize you to make football bets for either college or the pros.
+The eve of the College Football Playoff semifinals has arrived, with the Fiesta Bowl on Thursday and then the Peach Bowl on Friday.
+You can wager on these events at your choice of the best DFS apps, and you can also make NFL player props for the upcoming NFL postseason slate.
+It begins on Saturday with two games, then three on Sunday before one on Monday night.
+The latest Betr Picks promo code CBSSPORTS allows you to make both college football bets and NFL predictions, or you can combine the two into a single wager.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.